-- must be limited to ensuring potential suppliers have the legal, commercial, technical and financial abilities to fulfil the requirements of the procurement (10.13) - may require relevant prior experience, but must not specify as a requirement that potential suppliers have previous experience with the relevant entity, the Australian government or in a particular location (10.14) - may exclude a tenderer on grounds such as bankruptcy, insolvency, false declarations or significant deficiencies in performing any substantive requirement or obligation under a previous contract (10.16).
+- must be limited to ensuring potential suppliers have the legal, commercial, technical and financial abilities to fulfil the requirements of the procurement (10.15) - may require relevant prior experience where essential to the procurement, but must not specify as a requirement that potential suppliers have previous experience with the relevant entity, the Australian government or in a particular location (10.16) - may exclude a tenderer on grounds such as bankruptcy, insolvency, false declarations or significant deficiencies in performing any substantive requirement or obligation under a previous contract (10.18).

-When assessing whether a tenderer satisfies conditions for participation, entities must evaluate financial, commercial and technical abilities on the basis of the tenderer's business activities and base its determination solely on the conditions for participation (10.15).
+When assessing whether a tenderer satisfies conditions for participation, entities must evaluate financial, commercial and technical abilities on the basis of the tenderer's business activities and base its determination solely on the conditions for participation (10.17).